danvirbhargava/danvirbhargava/README.md

 ## Hi there 👋

+My name is Danvir Bhargava I'm currently studying a Bachelor of Cyber Security at Macquarie University.
+I'm currently working on building various projects including my personal portfolio and a match predictor model for the 2024 Euros football tournament using website scraping and machine learning tools on python.
+I'm currently looking for internship oppurtunities as a software developer, software engineer or security analyst.
 <!--
 **danvirbhargava/danvirbhargava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.